Bikeman868/Urchin/Urchin.Server.Owin/readme.md

 #### The `/rulenames/{version}` Endpoint
 Retrievs a list of all of the rules in a specific version.
 This allows you to retrieve the rule details by making a GET request to `/rule/{version}/{name}` later.

-#### The `/test/{version}` Endpoint
-GET this endpoint to retrieve an application config for a specific version of the rules.

-This allows you test a version of the rules before applying them to an environment, making them live to application instances.
-When you GET the `/config` endpoint it will query the version of rules that applies to that query by looking at the machine name and environment name passed in the query.
-This endpoint gives you a way to test other versions of rules, not the one assigned to the machine's environment.

-If you omit the version number, then the current draft version of the rules will be tested.

 ## Recommended best practice for rule configuration
 There are many ways you can organize your rules.
 If you are new to Urchin, I recommend you try this